Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/general.md

 psychotic
 catatonic
 atypical
 If you talk with a therapist, you might learn if any of these specifiers apply to you.
-You can also learn more about the types of depression below.

-Learn more about depression types.

 Depression risk factors and causes
 As with most mental health conditions, researchers still aren’t sure what causes depression.
 But most experts consider the following to be contributing factors: